webbdev/Neighborhood-Map-Project/README.md

 A Neighborhood Map Project-5 for the Udacity Front-End Nanodegree

 ## About
-This neighborhood map application displays
-20 the best museums in the San Francisco city.
+This neighborhood map application displays 20 the best museums in the San Francisco city.
 The museum can be searched/filtered by museum name.
-To get the information about a museum can click on a marker or click on one of the museums displayed on the list (on upper left side of the screen).
+To get the information about a museum can click on a marker or on one of the title of museums displayed on the list (on upper left side of the screen).

+This project has two version.
+For **dev-version** were used Gulp and Bower.
+"Dev-version" contains compressed js, html and css files.

 The result of this project, you can find at: [Neighborhood Map Project](http://webbdev.github.io/Neighborhood-Map-Project/) or Download the repo, and just launch/open index.html.